 Date/Time Region

-A Date/Time Region is used to collect date and/or time values.
-For example, recording the date a client signed an invoice or the date and time an employee completed work on a job.
+A Date/Time Region is used to collect date and time values.
+For example, you can record the date when a Form was started or the date and time a client signed an invoice.

-Once you have chosen Date/Time as the Region Type, you will have the General tab, a Display tab, a Date tab, and a Work Order tab available in the Create Region dialog box.
-The General and Work Order tabs are available to all Region Types and are described in the Creating Regions article.
+Once you have chosen Checkbox as the Region type, you will have the General, Display, Date, Work Order and Layout tabs available in the Create Region dialog box.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.

 Display Tab